 “Spotting talent, getting out of their way and actually helping them succeed is what Akriti did so super comfortably with Akshant.
 I only aspire to be able to do this as easily as her when it’s my time to hand over,” said Goyal.

-A year ago, Zomato elevated CEO of its food delivery business Mohit Gupta as a co-founder.
+A year ago, Zomato elevated the CEO of its food delivery business, Mohit Gupta, to a co-founder.
 Earlier, Gaurav Gupta, the COO, was appointed as a co-founder.

 In April, Zomato filed for an IPO with the Securities Exchange Board of India (SEBI), as the food delivery platform intends to raise Rs 8,250 crore (roughly $1.1 billion) this year amid the growing business in the pandemic.